3. Supercooling and Microstructure

 |We can make that a bit more quantitative.
 There are some basic relations between the size of dendrites and the interface speed v:|

-rapidly finer with increasing interface velocity.
+finer with increasing interface velocity.
 This gives us an idea.
-If we
+If we pour a

 In other words: I'm introducing another variable for casting, the superheating of the melt.
 It works quite well, as one can see from this example: